Muhammad Husayn al-Dhahabi

-Muhammad Husayn al-Dhahabi was an Al-Azhar scholar and former Egyptian minister of religious endowments.
+Muhammad Husayn al-Dhahabi (October 19, 1915 — July 7, 1977) was an Al-Azhar scholar and the former Egyptian Minister of Religious Endowments.
 He was a critic of the militant jihadist movement that had splintered from the mainstream Muslim Brotherhood.
-In July 1977, he was kidnapped by the radical group Takfir wal-Hijra, who held him hostage and demanded the release of imprisoned members of their movement.
+On July 3, 1977, he was kidnapped by the radical group Takfir wal-Hijra, who held him hostage and demanded the release of imprisoned members of their movement.
 When their demand was not met, they executed al-Dhahabi.
 Following his execution, the government of Anwar Sadat cracked down on militant Islamic organizations in Egypt.